PamelaZhan/load_eligibility_model/README.md

 - **Matplotlib** and **Seaborn**: For exploratory data analysis and visualization (if applicable).

 ## Model
-The predictive model is trained using the real estate dataset.
-It applies preprocessing steps like adding domain features and encoding categorical variables.
-The Decision Tree regression model is used.
+The predictive model is trained using the German Credit Risk dataset.
+It applies preprocessing steps like encoding categorical variables and scaling numerical features.
+The Logitic Regression model is used.

-#### Thank you for using the Real Estate Price Application!
+#### Thank you for using the Load Eligibility Application!
 Feel free to share your feedback.